Updated on 2024-12-12 GMT+08:00

 HTTP or HTTPS

 • Load balancer cookie: The load balancer generates a cookie after receiving a request from the client.
-All subsequent requests with the cookie are routed to the same backend server.
+All subsequent requests with the cookie are then routed to the same backend server.

 • Default: 20 minutes